Find Trade Colleges

 Full Dental Support Services at University of Oklahoma - Health Sciences Center Report

-Out of the 9 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 3 spot on the list.
-Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.
+A rank of #3 on this year’s list means Texas A&M University - College Station is a great place for dental support services students working on their bachelor’s degree.
+Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.

 While working on their Bachelor's Degree, dental support majors at Texas A&M College Station accumulate an average of around $16,977 in student debt.

-Read full report on Dental Support Services at Texas A&M University - College Station
+Full Dental Support Services at Texas A&M University - College Station Report

-The excellent bachelor’s degree programs at The University of Texas Health Science Center at San Antonio helped the school earn the #4 place on this year’s ranking of the best dental support services schools in the Southwest Region .
+A rank of #4 on this year’s list means The University of Texas Health Science Center at San Antonio is a great place for dental support services students working on their bachelor’s degree.
 UT Health San Antonio is a small public school located in the large city of San Antonio.

 After completing their Bachelor's Degree, dental support graduates from UT Health San Antonio carry an average student debtload of $18,361.